arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/classroom-and-context-variables/the-extent-to-which-teaching-builds-on-each-child-s-entering-skills/the-extent-to-which-teaching-builds-on-current-content-knowledge.md

 ---
+grand_parent: 'Classroom and context variables '
+great_grand_parent: 'Important learning and teaching events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 2
+parent: 'The extent to which teaching builds on each child''s entering skills '
 title: 'The extent to which teaching builds on current content knowledge '
 ---
 # The extent to which teaching builds on current content knowledge